Error handling, like many aspects of JavaScript, has been maturing since

 }

-can be useful when you need to "clean up" after some
+finally can be useful when you need to "clean up" after some

-.
-While it's true finally
+code inside try.
+While it's true finally will always be

-executed if defined, certain statements inside try such as continue
+executed if defined, certain statements inside try such as continue,

-to be executed immediately thereafter.
+cause finally to be executed immediately thereafter.
 In the following

 example, the value "5" is alerted, since control is handed over to